yo-gen/code-challenge/README.md

 For companies, there isn't currently a way to destroy them.
 There should be a confirmation of the action.
 Some kind of "Are you sure?" message.

-### ☐ Add Custom Validation to company email Address (When Pressent)
+### ☐ Add Custom Validation to company email Address (When Present)

 All email addresses for new companies should only be a @getmainstreet.com domain.
-A custom error should render when attempting to create or udpate a copmany when the email does not match this domain.
+A custom error should render when attempting to create or update a company when the email does not match this domain.
 This should only be when email is present.
 Blank emails can be ignored.

 ### ☐ Add City State To Companies from Zip Code.

 For each company "Show" page there is a placeholder for the City, State for that company.
 You'll need to leverage the zip code to have that value render the actual City, State.
-For example: Nashville, TN There is a failing test in the test suite.
-It is strongly recomended to use the ZipCodes gem that is already in this project.
+For example: Nashville, TN.
+It is strongly recommended to use the ZipCodes gem that is already in this project.

 Every time the company's zip code is updated this city and state should be updated.